Q & A

 Where can I read/write reviews?

-My FreeIndex, Yell, TrustPilot, Google+, Kahuti and Facebook pages allow user submitted reviews to be written and read by others.
+My FreeIndex, Yell, TrustPilot, Which?, Google+, Kahuti and Facebook pages allow user submitted reviews to be written and read by others.
 Feel free to leave an honest review, but in the unlikely event that you feel your experience to be a negative one, please contact me first and give me the opportunity to make things right!

 What are your accreditations and qualifications?